 “We not only seek to support a diverse and flourishing semiconductor ecosystem in Canada and North America, we hope to tap those resources to benefit our customers around the world,” O’Connell says.

 Years in business: 34 years

-Number of foreign markets: In 2019, TSMC maintained a leading position in the foundry segment of the global semiconductor industry with an estimated market share of 57%.
+Number of foreign markets: In 2020, TSMC maintained its leading position in the foundry segment of the global semiconductor industry with an estimated market share of 57%.
 The Company manufactured 11,617 different products for 510 different customers in 2020.